put-us/pingTest/README.md

 # pingTest
-Reads host ip's or hostnames from a file and ping them to give a basix status.
+Reads host ip's or hostnames from a file and ping them to give a basic status.